oaglazunova/Interoperable-and-modular-HDT-system-prototype/README.md

       - `/get_health_literacy_diabetes`: Retrieves diabetes-related health literacy scores.

 #### **`Virtual_Twin_Models` Subfolder**
-- **Purpose**: Calculate health literacy and player type scores.
+- **Purpose**: Calculate health literacy and player type scores (to be extended with more diverse models).
 - **Key Files**:
   - `HDT_DIABETES_calculations.py`: Contains functions for metric manipulation, normalization, scoring, and player-type determination.
   - `HDT_DIABETES_model.py`: Orchestrates fetching data from APIs, calculating scores, and storing results in `diabetes_pt_hl_storage.json`.

 #### **`diabetes_pt_hl_storage.json`**
 - **Purpose**: Acts as persistent storage for the model results, including health literacy scores and player types.
+(In the future, the collection of trained models and resulting outputs will be stored in the cloud, forming the main "Virtual Twin".)

 ---